zouyajing/PhD_document_for_navlab/RW_SLAM.md

 * line 8 based on your config file;
 * line 9-11 based on the image and odom topics.

-The second example is about how to employ it on a Turtlebot2 + KinectDK.
+The second example is about how to employ it on a Turtlebot2.
 ```
 roslaunch rw_slam robot_and_dk.launch      (open the robot and camera driver)
 roslaunch rw_slam scan_DK.launch           (convert depth image to 2D laserscan)